Crypto-Gi/jina-reranker-v2-base-multilingual/README.md

 # Jina Re-Ranker API

-A FastAPI application that provides endpoints for document re-ranking using the Jina Re-Ranker v2 model.
+A FastAPI based local hosted Docker application that provides endpoints for document re-ranking using the Jina Re-Ranker v2 model.

 ## Requirements
 - Docker